searchhub/search-collector/README.md

 #### JSONEnvelopeWriter

-Package the payload as JSON, add contextual information like timestamp, current search query, the session, the channel
+Wraps the event in a JSON envelope, enrich each record with timestamp, session and channel information.

 #### QueryWriter